rawilk/laravel-ups/docs/apis/tracking.md

 $api->lastActivity(); // TrackingOptions::LAST_ACTIVITY
 ```

-**Note:** There are more options available, found in `Rawilk/Ups/Apis/Tracking/TrackingOptions`.
+> {tip} There are more options available, found in `Rawilk/Ups/Apis/Tracking/TrackingOptions`.
 We've just added convenience methods
 for our common use cases.

 ## Error Handling